Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 Sit in front of a hotdog, piled with your choice of savory and sweet toppings, at a 1940's racetrack oval bar, listening to members of the Cleveland Orchestra perform - and you'll be one Happy Dog.

-Some unique flavor combinations are found only in this neighborhood - like mile-high Sweet Moses sundaes and the piping-hot seafood bags at Boiler 65.
-Then there's the NY-style pies adorned in clams, Calabrian peppers or pesto at Il Rione Pizzeria.
+Some unique flavor combinations are found only in this neighborhood - like the piping-hot seafood bags at Boiler 65, or the NY-style pies adorned in clams, Calabrian peppers or pesto at Il Rione Pizzeria.

 The taps flow copiously at neighborhood faves like the kitsch-but-cool Parkview Nite Club, Irish-infused Stone Mad and the craft beer lover's XYZ the Tavern.
 And, probably the quirkiest of combos is happening at Brewnuts, where the eccentric-yet-artistic donuts are made with craft beer infused right into the dough.